Persak Kebumen

 Persatuan Sepakbola Kebumen, commonly known as Persak, is an Indonesian football club based in Kebumen Regency, Central Java.
 They currently compete in the Liga 4.

 History

 Persak Kebumen was founded in 1967 at the wish of the people of Kebumen who wanted a football club in the Kebumen Regency area that could compete in the official Indonesia football competition.
 In 2008, they started playing in Liga 3 Central Java zone.
+The club is supported by Bumi Mania.
+After several years of inactivity, they returned in the Liga 3 Central Java zone 2015.
+In May 2014, president of Persipasi Bekasi MK Yulianto, tried to revive Persak Kebumen again.
+In 2015, Persak Kebumen new management brought in coach Sartono Anwar.